 The beach life is a paradise for many people, but living there can also bring some unusual problems like getting sands in the appliances.
 For instance, sand in the dryer is a common problem each beach household faces.

 Sand can build up in the dryer vent, which can cause several issues, like less airflow, more energy use, and even a fire risk.
+To avoid this problem, consider these clothes drying tips.

 In this blog, we’ll look at some of the most common dryer problems that people near the beach run into and give you ideas for how to fix them.